Wednesday, 30 September 2015

 METHOD :

-Wash and marinate the fish pieces with salt, turmeric powder and lemon juice for 1hour.
+Wash and marinate the fish pieces with salt, turmeric powder and lemon juice for an hour.

 Peel the carrot and potato, cut as told and wash thoroughly.
 Apply little salt and turmeric.

-Add the fennel, coriander and Kashmiri red chilli powder.
-Stir for 1 minute.
+Add the fennel, coriander and red chilli powder.
+Stir cook for a minute.

-Pour 1 big cup of water and cover .
-As the gravy comes to boil, add the fish pieces, lime leaves and the half done veggies.
+Pour a big cup of water and cover .
+As the gravy comes to a boil, add the fried fish pieces, lime leaves and the half done veggies.
 Cover cook at low heat for 4-5 minutes.

-Add the garam masala powder and tamarind juice.
-Boil for 1 minute.
-Its done.
+Add the garam masala powder.
+Boil for a minute.
+It should be done.

 It goes very well with piping hot steamed rice.